CyberT33N/ufw-cheat-sheet/README.md

 # Allow only http, https & DNS
-sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto tcp sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto udp
+sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto tcp sudo ufw allow out on nordlynx to any port 80,443,53,8080 proto udp sudo ufw allow out on nordtun to any port 80,443,53,8080 proto tcp sudo ufw allow out on nordtun to any port 80,443,53,8080 proto udp

 # git ssh
-sudo ufw allow out on nordlynx to any port 22 proto tcp
+sudo ufw allow out on nordlynx to any port 22 proto tcp sudo ufw allow out on nordtun to any port 22 proto tcp

 # docker - will be also used in minikube start- They use IPv6 Range
-sudo ufw allow out on nordlynx from fe80::/64 to any port 22
+sudo ufw allow out on nordlynx from fe80::/64 to any port 22 sudo ufw allow out on nordtun from fe80::/64 to any port 22

 # openvpn
 sudo ufw allow out on tun0